weaveworks/weave/docs/weavenpc-design.md

   containing network policy's namespace) pod selector mentioned in a network policy, containing the IP addresses of all pods in the namespace whose labels match that selector
+* A `hash:net` set for each distinct (within the scope of the containing network policy's namespace) `except` list of CIDR's mentioned in the network policies

 IPsets are implemented by the kernel module `xt_set`, without which weave-npc will not work.